 Senator Black was the founding president of the Energy Policy Institute of Canada, the organization dedicated to the development of a Canadian energy framework.
 He is also the co-founder of Alberta2.0, a group of Alberta leaders who have developed a roadmap for a more robust and resilient Albertan economy.

 Additionally Senator Black sits on the executive of the Canada-Europe Parliamentary Association and the Canada-China Legislative Association.
-Additionally, he is a member of the Canadian Delegation to the Organization for Security and Co-operation in Europe Parliamentary Assembly, the Canada-Japan Inter-Parliamentary Association, and the Canada- United States Inter-Parliamentary Group.
+He is currently a member of the Canadian Delegation to the Organization for Security and Co-operation in the Europe Parliamentary Assembly, the Canada-Japan Inter-Parliamentary Association, and the Canada- United States Inter-Parliamentary Group.

 Interventions in the Senate Chamber

 As of March 18, 2019, when video broadcasting began